poteto/ember-api-feature-flags/README.md

 ### `defaultValue {Boolean} = false`

 If the service is in error mode, all feature flag lookups will return this value as their `isEnabled` value.

-### `isDeferred {Boolean} = false`

-If enabled, the installed initializer will not do an automatic API fetch.
-You will have to call the service's `fetchFeatures` method yourself.

 ## API